rmayur0323/PhishIntel/README.md

 # 🔐 PhishIntel
-The Phishing Website Detector is a lightweight, Python-based cybersecurity tool developed to identify and flag potentially dangerous phishing websites.
-It uses supervised machine learning models trained on real-world URL data to classify web addresses as either legitimate or phishing attempts.
+**PhishIntel** is an AI-based Phishinng Website Detector cybersecurity tool designed to help users **identify whether a given URL or file is legitimate or a phishing attempt.** It leverages machine learning algorithms **to analyze structural and behavioral characteristics of URLs and files** to make real-time classification decisions.
 The project demonstrates the practical application of AI in cybersecurity and is designed to be educational, accessible, and extendable for research or real-world deployment.

 **🧠 Key Features**